 - eat a healthy balanced diet

 Maintaining a healthy lifestyle in your forties and fifties seems to be particularly important for helping to lower your risk of dementia.
 This includes not just staying physically active but also keeping mentally and socially active.
+For further information on steps you can take to reduce your risk of dementia visit our pages here.

 What is vascular dementia?